fetchai/agents-aea/docs/connection.md

 * `connection.py` containing the scaffolded connection class
 * `connection.yaml` containing the scaffolded configuration file

-As a developer you have the choice between implementing a sync or async interface.
+As a developer you have the choice between implementing a sync or asynchronous interface.
 The scaffolded `connection.py` file contains two classes: the `MyScaffoldAsyncConnection` inherited from the <a href="../api/connections/base#connection-objects">`Connection`</a> base class and the `MyScaffoldSyncConnection` inherited from the <a href="../api/connections/base#connection-objects">`BaseSyncConnection`</a>.
 Remove the unused class.

-### Primary methods to develop - async connection interface
+### Primary methods to develop - asynchronous connection interface

 The developer needs to implement four public coroutines: